• Skip to primary navigation

 Cover the truffle mixture and set it in the refrigerator for about 30 minutes.

-Using a cookie scoop, or a spoon, create about 1" balls and place them onto a sheet lined with wax paper.
+Using a cookie scoop, or a spoon, create about 1" balls and place them onto a sheet lined with parchment or wax paper.
 Chill until firm to coat.

 chocolate truffles mixture